How to keep art supply list short

 Brushes

-1 flat brush, soft, synthetic for either watercolor or acrylic painting, ¾ inch wide; or about the same size Filbert brush (rounded corners).
-1 small soft watercolor or acrylic brush, size 4 round, fan brush for oil painting (rough bristles).
+1 flat brush, soft, synthetic for either watercolor or acrylic painting, ¾ inch wide; or about the same size Filbert brush (it is flat with rounded corners).
+1 small soft watercolor or acrylic brush, size 4-6 round, fan brush for oil painting (rough bristles).
 If fan brush with rough bristles is not available, get simple wall/window painting brush, 1-1.5 inch wide.
 We will cut it out with scissors, so that it can do more.
-I will show how..
-We can use Filbert brushes ( slightly rounded top) in small to medium sizes also.
+I will show how.
+We can use Filbert brushes (slightly rounded edges) in small to medium sizes also.

 Canvas

-We use 16 x 20 in canvas.
+We use 16 x 20” canvas for regular classes and 16 x 12″ canvas for 1 day workshops.
 If you believe you are rather slow with brushing paint, the smallest size is 12 x 16 in.
 However, painting larger is easier.
 You will need to paint your canvas in medium dark grey or brown color before you come to class.
 The edges of canvas need to be covered with one layer of paint as well.
-That helps creating better art faster.
+That helps creating better art much faster.

 Acrylic paints

-Beginners can use AMSTERDAM students’ grade or Liquitex Basics students’ grade paints.
-Artist’ s Loft (Michael’s brand) will work, as well.
+The best acrylic paints for beginners are AMSTERDAM students’ grade or Liquitex Basics students’ grade paints.
+Artist’s Loft (Michael’s brand) will work, as well, but it doesn’t mix well with paints of other brands (curdles).

 The best is to get a professional grade Titanium white and two yellow colors: one lemon yellow and the other cadmium medium yellow or similar warm yellow.
 White and yellow are very weak colors in any students’ grade paints.
 I’d not advise to get a paint set, but rather separate tubes because we use white and yellow much more than other colors.
 You do not need any green color..